ZhenyingZhu/StudyNotes/SystemDesign.md

 Dataflow Through Databases

+- The data is stored and read later
 - The services might using newer code on some machines, and old code on other machines.
 So fore and backward compatibility both needed.
 - An edge case: A new field is added.
 A newer record writes the field, then an older code updates this record without this field.
 The field needs to be retained.
 So the encoding of the old code should let unknown fields untouched.
 - migrating data into new schema is expensive for large data set, so new fields should have default values.